danfuzz/samizdat/doc/language-guide/02-data.md

 #### Map

-A `map` is a sequence of zero or more mappings (also called bindings) from arbitrary keys to arbitrary values.
+A `Map` is a sequence of zero or more mappings (also called bindings) from arbitrary keys to arbitrary values.
 Keys and values are both allowed to be any type of value.
 Notably, keys are *not* restricted to only being strings (or string-like things).